Rekkonnect/Syndiesis/README.md

 ## Motivation

-The project was inspired by the task for applying into a Roslyn position regarding C# syntax highlighting at JetBrains:
+The project was inspired by the task for applying into a Roslyn internship position regarding C# syntax highlighting at JetBrains:
 ([project](https://internship.jetbrains.com/projects/1442/) / [task](https://internship.jetbrains.com/applications/19433/))

 The main design inspiration is [SharpLab](https://sharplab.io/).
 The syntax view feature of SharpLab is the main design that the app built upon.

-Despite not applying, I wanted to finish the project and release it into a usable state without entering the depths of feature creep.
-The initial intend was to build a complete project for once in my life.
+Despite not applying for the internship, I wanted to finish the project and release it into a usable state without entering the depths of feature creep.

 ## Usage preview